AM-ops/MyElectrumApp/README.md

 git clone https://github.com/AM-ops/MyElectrumApp.git
 ```

-To view the built docs open the following file that gets generated: `docs/build/html/index.html`

 ## Contributing
 If you are interested in contributing to this project you are more than welcome to do so.